AIG22/SHGCN/README.md

 # SHGCN
-This is the code for our paper 'Selective-Hop Graph Neural Networks' For the benchmark datasets, you can download them from: https://github.com/ivam-he/BernNet
+This is the code for our paper 'Selective-Hop Graph Neural Networks' \n For the benchmark datasets, you can download them from: https://github.com/ivam-he/BernNet